Fall Protection Solutions For Everlast Roofing Panels

 Encourage the Use of Trauma Straps

-A harness may stop a fall, but it's the trauma straps that can save a life afterward.
-Hanging motionless in a harness restricts blood flow within minutes, leading to suspension trauma.
-Trauma straps allow a worker to stand and relieve pressure while waiting for help to arrive.
-They're lightweight, inexpensive, and essential on every job that involves a harness.
+A harness may stop a fall, but trauma straps save lives afterward.
+They allow a suspended worker to stand and relieve pressure while waiting for help.
+They are essential on every job that involves a harness.

 Set Up Protective Guardrail Barriers for Work Zones

-Guardrails quietly do their job in the background, offering protection before anyone ever clips in.
-Around skylights, roof edges, or roof openings, they create visible boundaries that stop slips and missteps before they happen.
-A well-placed guardrail doesn't just prevent falls; it defines safer, more organized work zones that keep everyone focused on the task at hand.
+Guardrails offer protection before anyone ever clips in.
+Around skylights and roof edges, they create visible boundaries that stop slips and missteps before they happen.